Budget 2023: Fears as oil price drops 3% to $73.87 per barrel

 By Udeme Akpan, Energy Editor

-The drop in price that also affected other crudes was attributed to the global economic slowdown, especially some developed economies that buy commercial oil from Nigeria and other major oil nations.
+The drop in price that also affected other crudes, was attributed to the global economic slowdown, especially with some developed economies that buy commercial oil from Nigeria and other major oil nations.

-Goldman Sachs noted that the current poor state of the global economy has already culminated in the collapse of two big banks in the United States.
+Goldman Sachs noted that the current poor state of the global economy had already culminated in the collapse of two big banks in the United States.

-The report which now expects oil price to hover at $94 per barrel in the coming 12 months, before landing at $97 per barrel in 2024, stated: “Oil prices have plunged despite the China demand boom given banking stress, recession fears, and an exodus of investor flows.”
+The report, which now expects oil price to hover around $94 per barrel in the coming 12 months, before landing at $97 per barrel in 2024, stated: “Oil prices have plunged, despite the China demand boom given banking stress, recession fears, and an exodus of investor flows.”

 Oil price, production

-In its March 2023 Monthly Oil Market Report, Monthly Oil Market Reports, MOMRs, obtained by Vanguard, the Organisation of Petroleum Exporting Countries, OPEC, that Nigeria’s oil production rose MoM by 3.8 percent to 1.306 million bpd in February 2023, from 1.258 million bpd recorded in the preceding month of January 2023.
+In its March 2023 Monthly Oil Market Reports, MOMRs, obtained by Vanguard, the Organisation of Petroleum Exporting Countries, OPEC, stated that Nigeria’s oil production rose month-on-month, MoM by 3.8 per cent to 1.306 million bpd in February 2023, from 1.258 million bpd recorded in the preceding month of January 2023.

 Budget 2023 challenged – OGSPAN